Frequently Asked Questions

 What is included in the TIM Tools suite?

 The TIM Tools suite includes three primary tools: a survey (Technology Uses and Perceptions Survey), an observation tool (TIM-O), a coaching tool (TIM-C) and an action research tool (ARTI).
 The observation tool has two additional versions—one for reviewing lesson plans (TIM-LP) and one for use as a reflection tool (TIM-R).
-As of September 2017, the suite also includes a Survey Tool and a Report Tool.
-All seven tools are managed from a single Administration Center.
+As of September 2017, the suite also includes a Survey Tool.
+All of the tools are managed from a single Administration Center.

 What is the difference between the school version and the district version?